Sector14/acorn-electron-core/sdcard/readme.txt

 Exceptions to this are:

-  - : and the shifted * are moved to the equals key "=" and "shift+="
+  - : and the shifted * are moved to the key for "'" and "@" key
   - COPY key is bound to "["

 For example, the "shift+8" on a normal keyboard outputs "*" whilst on the Electron you get a "(".
 The "*" symbol on the Electron keyboard is shown instead on the "shift+:" key.
-However, as noted above, the core uses the "shift+=" key for a "*" due to the ":" key conflicting with the ";" key and its shifted key "+".
+However, as noted above, the core uses the "shift+'" key for a "*" due to the ":" key conflicting with the ";" key and its shifted key "+".

 As with the original electron, caps-lock is toggled via shift+capslock, whilst